avrymi-asraf/pre-course-2021-final-boilerplate/README.md

 **Note** You can add extra properties to the todo objects in the JSON that you want to be persistent.

+    √ The todo list should be empty first (1264 ms)
+    √ Can add todo task with text and priority (5022 ms) √ After add task the input should be empty (4509 ms) × Task should be added in the end of the list (10006 ms) × Counter increase (10013 ms)
+    × Can sort by priority (1270 ms)
+    √ If data structure is correct in localStorage (54 ms) × Fetches GET JSONBIN.io (10007 ms)
 ## Bonus

 - jsonbin.io - see explanation above